kossnocorp/mothership/README.md

 # Mothership

+Quick and easy setup for comfortable and secure development.

 🚧 Work in progress, **follow for updates on [Twitter](https://twitter.com/kossnocorp) or [Bluesky](https://bsky.app/profile/koss.nocorp.me)**

+Mothership is a toolkit for setting up and maintaining reproducible development environments.
+It values developer experience, productivity, security and performance.

+It is an omakase that comes with a curated library of tools yet is based on vanilla tech, saving you from tedious maintenance.

+Behind the scenes it is just boring Ubuntu, Docker, Ansible, and a bunch of shell scripts providing a comfortable developer experience.

+It works both on your local machine and in a dev container, so you can have a consistent experience wherever you go.
+It works on Linux, macOS, and WSL.

+## Piqued your interest?

+There's two main ways to apply Mothership:

+1. Use a [dev container](#dev-container) template to set up a project environment in a container.

+2. Run [install.sh](#installsh) to set up your local machine.

 ## Dev Container

 The quickest way to start with a dev container, is to use one of the Mothership templates.

+### Dev Container CLI

+You can use the [`@devcontainers/cli`](https://github.com/devcontainers/cli) to apply a template to your project.

 For example, to set up a dev container in a Node.js project, run: